osamaalmughanni/Kumiko/Kumiko/docs.md

         └── 📄 script.dyn
 ```

+#### 3.1.2 Playlists

-You can also add multiple scripts inside a folder, if you want to run them in a sequence.
+You can also include multiple scripts within a folder if you want to run them sequentially:

 ```
 - 📁 Kumiko